Ambulance (2022 film): Plot

-Afghanistan Marine veteran Will Sharp, desperately needing money for his wife Amy's surgery, reaches out to Danny, his adoptive brother and a life-long criminal.
+Afghanistan Marine veteran Will Sharp, desperately needing money for his wife Amy's surgery, reaches out to Danny, his adoptive brother and life-long criminal.
 He is talked into being the getaway driver for a $32 million bank heist.
-Though initially hesitant, Will agrees after Danny reaffirms that he is doing this for Amy.
+Though initially hesitant, Will agrees after Danny reaffirms that he is doing it for his wife, Amy.

-The plan nearly succeeds until Officer Zach, who goes to the bank to ask out a bank teller, discovers the situation so is held hostage.
+The plan nearly succeeds until Officer Zach, who enters the bank to ask out a bank teller, discovers the situation and is held hostage.
 A shootout then occurs between one of the heist members and Zach's partner Officer Mark.
-The Special Investigation Section (SIS) of the LAPD arrives, killing and arresting most of the crew except for Will and Danny, who retreat toward the garage.
+The Special Investigation Section (SIS) of the LAPD arrives, killing or arresting most of the crew except for Will and Danny, who retreat toward the garage.

-Zach attempts to escape and during a scuffle is accidentally shot by Will.
-Leaving him to die, the brothers attempt to exit through the back of the building but find it surrounded by police.
+Zach attempts to escape, and during a scuffle is accidentally shot by Will.
+Leaving him behind, the brothers attempt to exit through the back of the building but find it surrounded by police.
 They then hijack an ambulance with EMT Cam Thompson, who is treating the injured Zach, on board.
 After a chase that leads them into an alleyway, Cam makes a desperate attempt to escape using a fire extinguisher but is quickly recaptured by Danny.

 SIS Captain Monroe arrives on the scene and deploys helicopters to chase after the ambulance.
 Cam gets Danny to help her use a defibrillator and Will to transfer some of his blood to Zach, much to his confusion and frustration.
 Danny then calls Papi, one of his father's criminal friends, for help losing the police in exchange for $8 million.

 When Cam stops Danny from shooting Mark, who has been chasing them, he threatens to throw her off the ambulance.
 The police are forced to retreat when it is discovered that Monroe's dog is inside Mark's police vehicle.
-FBI Agent Anson Clark, a past friend of Danny's, is put on the case.
-Zach begins to bleed out; Cam, with Will's assistance, begins to perform surgery on Zach.
+FBI Agent Anson Clark, a former friend of Danny's, is put on the case.
+Zach begins to bleed out; Cam calls her surgeon ex-boyfriend, and with Will's assistance, begins to perform surgery on him.